kyungjae-lee/engineers-notebook/operating-systems/the-process.md

 * A process is comprised of:

-  - A program in execution (the program's code)
+  - A program in execution (i.e., the program's **code**)
-  - Associated data in memory
+  - Associated **data** in memory
-  - The process control block (PCB)
+  - The process control block (**PCB**) - Uniform-sized data structure that contains the state of process

-  **Process image** -  The collection of program instructions, data, stack, and attributes required to store the state of a process.
+  **Process image** - Code + Data (The collection of program instructions, data, stack, and attributes required to store the state of a process.)

 ## Process Control Block (PCB)

-* The PCB is a data structure created by an managed by the operating system software.
+* The PCB is a data structure (that contains the state of process) created by an managed by the operating system software.

 * Contains sufficient information about a process so it is possible to interrupt a running process and resume its execution as if the interruption did not happen.

 * This supports multi-programming:

   - When a process is interrupted, current values related to the process' current status are saved (context)

+    Context data - State of the hardware the must be saved/restored when a process exits/enters the CPU.

   - The process is moved to a non-running state

   - The OS is free to choose another PCB to load and resume the execution of a different process

 * Typical Contents of a PCB